stuartperrymason-ops/https-github.com-stuartperrymason-ops-Top-Model-collector/README.md

 ### 3. Bulk CSV Import Flow

-This flowchart illustrates the logic behind the CSV import feature, from file parsing and validation to the final import summary.
+This flowchart illustrates the logic behind the CSV import feature.
+New game systems found in the file are created with a default color scheme.
 The process includes a review step for the user to handle potential duplicates and errors.

 ```mermaid
 graph TD